One question we often get asked is whether casks or bottles are the best whisky investment. Well, the answer depends on you.

 Bottles offer much more adaptability.
 Time is beneficial when you come to sell, but because the market is much more transparent it is easier to sell quickly within the market average.

-Bottle investment can start from a few hundred pounds up to hundreds of thousands.
-The most expensive single collection would run to around £4million for 4 bottles.
+Bottle investment can start from a few hundred pounds and stretch to hundreds of thousands or millions of pounds.
+The most expensive single collection would run to around £6million for four bottles but you do not need millions to make a sound whisky bottle investment.
 Bottles like Macallan Private Eye cost just £36 in 1996 and now sell for over £4,000.
 While the market has shifted since those bottles originally retailed the point is that you do not need thousands of pounds to start a whisky bottle investment.

-For casks where you are based makes a lot more difference.
+For casks where you are based makes more difference, although this will change significantly in March 2025 when WOWGR is updated.
 If you are based in the UK for tax purposes then current WOWGR regulations means we suggest owning 5 casks or less as a private individual.
 As a UK based business you cannot own casks without registering under WOWGR.
 This puts an upper cap on how much you can spend on casks if you are a UK resident.
+These limitations for UK based buyers are expected to be removed as of March 2025.

 If you are based overseas then you have no limit on the number of casks that you can own.
-You can own casks as a private individual or also as a business if you have someone who will act as your duty representative.
+You can own casks as a private individual and also as a business if you have someone who will act as your duty representative – something a warehouse would be able to do.

 Summary